lexnederbragt/MBV3070-H19/3_Reading_and_Writing_files.md

 ```

 We are now going to see how we can read and write to files.
-Note: use notepad to write the script, save it as translate.py and run it with python27.
+Note: use Notepad++ to write the script, save it as translate.py and run it with python27.

 ## Creating a codon table